Discover our agriculture and farming resources

 - PROTA RED 'fixes' up to 200kg/Ha of nitrogen, meaning it grows with reduced applications of bagged nitrogen

 - Trials have shown a 3% improvement in kill out percentage for lambs finished on red clover

-- The high clover content will benefit from a pH of 6 or more and close attention to P and K levels
+- Mixtures with high clover content benefit from a soil pH of 6 or more and close attention to P and K levels

 When to sow

 PROTA SILE will grow at soil temperatures of down to 5°C, enabling the growing season to be extended.
 Clover will germinate at 10°C.